aiveeKeiSoriano/aiveeKeiSoriano/README.md

 ![](./images/answers_dashboard.png)

-It is an app created to help teachers get instant response from students in a live online class Teacher can create a session, add students and can share a unique link with students When a student opens the portal and answers something, it appears on the teacher's dashboard real time.
+It is an app created to help teachers get instant response from students in a live online class.
+Teacher can create a session, add students and can share a unique link with students.
+When a student opens the portal and answers something, it appears on the teacher's dashboard real time.

 It was made with ReactJS with Material UI library, and Redux for the state management.
 Firebase is used both for storing the sessions and the authentication.
 It accepts login with Google.